OzlemMelda/Text-Classification-Naive-Bayes/README.md

 # Text-Classification-Naive-Bayes
 Naive Bayes-based models to do text classification on IMDB dataset

+You can find a sample of dataset in ./data/imdb/

 I experiment with three different ways to represent the documents.
 “Representation” means how you convert the raw text of a document to a feature vector.
 I use a sparse representation of the feature vectors which is based on a dictionary that maps from the feature name to the feature value.
-For each representation, there is exactly 1 feature per unique token in the vocabulary, but the value of that feature change.

 ## Document Representations
 1. Binary Bag-of-Words: Each document is represented with binary features,